Lipen/formal-methods-course/lec-smt.typ

 == Flattening

 #definition[
-  A literal is _flat_ if it if the form:
+  A literal is _flat_ if it is of the form:
   - $x eqq y$
   - $not (x eqq y)$
   - $x eqq f(bold(z))$